mwcproject/mwc-qt-wallet/DOC/cold_wallet_persistent_usb_drive_creation.md

 In the next window select:

 *   upefi  usb-pack-efi  (default grub from ISO file)
-*   Click ‘OK’
+*   Click ‘OK'

 <img src="cold_wallet_persistent_usb_images/image10.png" max-width="300" height="250"/>

 Now select the percentage of the storage space on the USB device you want to use for persistence vs data.
-Since you won’t be using the USB device for anything other than your cold wallet, you won’t need that much space for persistence.
+Since you won't be using the USB device for anything other than your cold wallet, you won't need that much space for persistence.
 But you will need to download and install some software such as mwc-qt-wallet and Qt5 which is required to run a cold wallet.
 If uncertain, just keep the default setting of 50%.

 *   Select persistence percentage
-*   Click ‘OK’
+*   Click ‘OK'

 <img src="cold_wallet_persistent_usb_images/image11.png" max-width="300" height="200"/>

 At the _Final checkpoint_ confirmation screen:

-*   Select the ‘Go’ radio button
+*   Select the ‘Go' radio button
-*   Click ‘Go’
+*   Click ‘Go'

 <img src="cold_wallet_persistent_usb_images/image12.png" max-width="300" height="280"/>

 Now the USB device with Ubuntu will be created.
 It takes a little while.
-You will see a dialog with “Work done” highlighted in green when everything is finished.
+You will see a dialog with "Work done" highlighted in green when everything is finished.

-*   Click ‘OK’
+*   Click ‘OK'
-*   Click ‘Quit’ for any dialogs which appear afterward.
+*   Click ‘Quit' for any dialogs which appear afterward.

 <img src="cold_wallet_persistent_usb_images/image13.png" max-width="300" height="220"/>

-At the terminal window which appeared when mkusb was launched, you will be prompted to press ‘Enter’:
+At the terminal window which appeared when mkusb was launched, you will be prompted to press ‘Enter':

-*   Press ‘Enter’
+*   Press ‘Enter'

 <img src="cold_wallet_persistent_usb_images/image14.png" max-width="300" height="300"/>

 You can now eject your new bootable live Ubuntu USB with persistent storage and label it.

 Then power off your computer and remove the USB device, without persistent storage, that you had previously booted with.
-Place this device somewhere so you don’t mix it up with your new persistent USB device.
+Place this device somewhere so you don't mix it up with your new persistent USB device.

 # MWC Cold Wallet Software Installation